 You can be like Peter, a sincere follower of Christ who struggles with sin yet doesn’t give up until the sin is overcome (Proverbs 24:16).
 If you accepted Christ into your heart you have begun a saving relation with Him (Romans 10:9).
 God never gives up on us (Colossians 1:6), but we cannot remain in a saving relationship if we give up on Him (2 Peter 2:20).
 In love, God calls you to make an effort to fully surrender this sinful addiction to Him and overcome, otherwise, you can end up lost (Hebrews 10:26-27, Revelation 3:5).

-We cannot overcome sin in our own strength, but as we abide in Christ through faith, He gives us His strength to remain in Him and as we remain in Him, we will be victorious (John 15:4-11).
+We cannot overcome sin in our own strength, but as we abide in Christ through faith, study of His Word and prayer, He gives us His strength to remain in Him and as we remain in Him, we will be victorious (John 15:4-11).